As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Does Moonstone Come from the Moon?

-To crush the myths and lore created by all these fabled civilizations about moonstone with what seems like basic science seems a bit of a shame.
+To crush the myths and lore created by all these fabled civilizations about moonstones with what seems like basic science seems a bit of a shame.
 However, I see it as a testament to the geological wonders that this world can actually create.

 Moon Rocks: Everything You Need to Know About Them